wp-plugins/piklist/readme.txt

 *   Hide/Show based on the users capability.
 *   Hide form fields, and just show field values

+= Please Review Piklist =
+Your reviews really make a difference!
+Thanks.

 > #### Getting Started with Piklist is Easy.
 > <a href="https://piklist.com/user-guide/tutorials/getting-started-with-piklist/">Read our getting started tutorial.</a>